Balsamic Roasted Carrots

 Other uses for the glaze:

-As mentioned above, you’ll only need half a batch of homemade balsamic glaze for 1 pound of carrots (4 servings, which is perfect to go with 4 servings of rigatoni bolognese).
+As mentioned above, you’ll only need half a batch of homemade balsamic glaze for 1 pound of carrots (4 servings, which is perfect to go with 4 servings of rigatoni meat sauce).

 You can simply halve the ingredients of the glaze and make just a half batch for these balsamic roasted carrots, or, as I prefer, you can make a full batch and use the remaining glaze to spruce up other meals throughout the week!